 Infants simply do not have the back and neck strength to travel facing forward.
 In the rear-facing position, the force of a crash or sudden stop is spread across the child’s body, and absorbed into the back of the car seat.

 It is safer for your child to stay rear-facing as long as possible.
-The American Academy of Pediatrics recommends that children remain rear-facing until age 2, or more.
+The American Academy of Pediatrics recommends that children remain rear-facing until age 2.
 They are 75% less likely to be killed or seriously injured when rear-facing.

-When your child has outgrown the Infant-only seat, you can use an Infant/Child seat or Infant/Child/Booster seat rear-facing up to the car seat’s maximum rear-facing weight [13.6-22.7 kg (30-50 lb.), depending on the model] OR until the top of the child’s head is 2.5 cm (1 in.), or less, below the top of the seat.
+When your child has outgrown the Infant-only seat, you can use an Infant/Child seat or Infant/Child/Booster seat rear-facing up to the car seat’s maximum rear-facing weight [13.6-22.7 kg (30-50 lb.), depending on the model] OR until the top of the child’s head is less than 2.5 cm (1 in.) below the top of the seat.

 There are three (3) types of seats that can be used for Stage 1: Rear-facing – Infant-only seats, Infant/Child seats (also known as Convertible seats) and Infant/Child/Booster Seats (also known as 3-Stage seats).